Lapis Lazuli vs Sodalite

 How to Tell Lapis Lazuli from Sodalite

-Although lapis lazuli and sodalite can be a similar colour, telling one from the other is usually quite easy.Although sodalite is best known for being blue, it also occurs in other colours.
-Blue, however, is far more common.
+Lapis lazuli and sodalite can have a very similar blue colour, but telling lapis lazuli from sodalite is usually quite easy.Although sodalite is best known for being blue, it also occurs in other colours.
+However, blue is far more common.

-Lapis lazuli only occurs in blue, although the shade can vary slightly depending on the grade.
+Lapis lazuli is always blue, though the depth and uniformity of colour can vary depending on the grade.

-Lapis lazuli is a rock, not a mineral, because it's made up of several different minerals, one of which is sodalite.
+Lapis lazuli, which is a rock, not a mineral, is composed of several different minerals, one of which is sodalite.
+The primary mineral is lazurite, which gives lapis its rich blue colour.

-Pyrite, also known as iron pyrite and Fool's Gold, is an iron sulphide mineral, which means it's a chemical compound of iron and sulphur .
+Pyrite, also known as iron pyrite and Fool's Gold, is an iron sulphide mineral, meaning it's a chemical compound of iron and sulphur.

-The amount of pyrite in lapis lazuli can vary considerably.
+The amount of pyrite in a piece of lapis lazuli can vary considerably.

-In this next photo, the sodalite tumbled stones on the left, are a high grade.
+The sodalite tumbled stones on the left in this photo are a high grade.
 The stones on the right are included with calcite.

 Although inclusions in sodalite can give the stone an interesting appearance, the presence of another mineral lowers the grade.

-Sodalite can also feature an orange inclusion, which may be calcite or feldspar or may come from staining or oxidation.
+Sodalite can also feature an orange inclusion, which may be calcite, feldspar or may come from staining or oxidation.

 Blue sodalite is far more common than lapis lazuli and can be found in several countries.
-Therefore, commercial-grade stones are much cheaper.
+Therefore, commercial-grade stones tend to be considerably cheaper.

 When comparing two stones of a similar size, lapis lazuli would be heavier than sodalite and depending on the grade, should also be more expensive.